commercetools/sphere-node-sdk/README.md

 ## Getting Started
-Install the module with `npm install sphere-node-client`
+Install the module with `npm install sphere-node-sdk`

 ## Documentation
 > This documentation is for node-sdk 1.x and not valid for previous version - [0.8.x docs here](blob/v0.8.1/README.md#table-of-contents).